-Provision for income taxes: For 2020, the Company recorded \$31.4 million in income tax expense, an effective tax rate of 23.4%, as compared to \$14.4 million in income tax expense and an effective tax rate of 15.6%, for 2019.
-The increase in the effective tax rate for 2020 as compared to 2019 was primarily driven by a decrease in the share-based compensation benefit of 6.7%, an increase in the valuation allowance of 1.0%, and a decrease in the research and development benefit of 0.3% partially offset by other permanent differences.
+Provision for income taxes: For 2021, the Company recorded \$52.1 million in income tax expense, an effective tax rate of 24.1%, as compared to \$31.4 million in income tax expense and an effective tax rate of 23.4%, for 2020.
+The increase in the effective tax rate for 2021 as compared to 2020 was primarily driven by an increase in the state tax expenses of 1.2% and an increase in the limitation for executive compensation of 0.5%, partially offset by a decrease in the current year impact of the valuation allowance of 0.8% and an increase in the stock compensation benefit of 0.5% as well as other permanent differences.

-Net income: Net income was \$102.9 million, or \$8.68 per diluted share, in 2020 as compared to \$77.9 million, or \$6.43 per diluted share, in 2019.
+Net income: Net income was \$164.0 million, or \$13.89 per diluted share, in 2021 as compared to \$102.9 million, or \$8.68 per diluted share, in 2020.
 The period-over-period changes were driven by the factors described above in the explanations from operations.
-Non-GAAP adjusted net income was \$108.3 million or \$9.14 per diluted share for the year ended December 31, 2020.
-Refer to "Non-GAAP Financial Measures" section below for a reconciliation of each of Non-GAAP financial measures to its most comparable GAAP financial measure.

-Additionally, refer to Item 7: Management's Discussion and Analysis of Financial Condition and Results of Operations in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019 for management's discussion and analysis of financial condition and results of operations for the fiscal year 2019 compared to fiscal year 2018.
+Additionally, refer to Item 7: Management's Discussion and Analysis of Financial Condition and Results of Operations in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020 for management's discussion and analysis of financial condition and results of operations for the fiscal year 2020 compared to fiscal year 2019.